Former Uber CTO Thuan Pham joins South Korean e-commerce leader Coupang – TechCrunch

 After meeting Coupang chief executive officer Bom Kim, who founded the company in 2010, however, Pham said he was intrigued by the opportunity to apply his experience at Uber to a company in a different sector.

 Coupang is known for its very fast delivery services.
-These include Dawn Delivery, which drops off packages, including fresh groceries, ordered by midnight at customers’ doors before 7 AM.
+This includes Dawn Delivery, which drops off packages at customers’ doors before 7 AM, including fresh groceries, if ordered by midnight.
 It is currently available in Seoul, where Coupang is headquartered, and several other cities.
 Pham said Coupang’s ability to guarantee early morning deliveries was a major hook.

 “I thought, holy smokes, this is actually really innovative.
 Maybe it’s not a technology innovation, but it’s a business innovation, and of course technology has to enable that at scale,” he said.

-Pham said he wasn’t interested in working at another ride-sharing company, but “a lot of the concepts are similar” in on-demand e-commerce.
+Pham said he wasn’t interested in working at another ridesharing company, but “a lot of the concepts are similar” in on-demand e-commerce.
 For example, both have to route drivers to pick up passengers (or, in Coupang’s case, packages) and drop them off as efficiently as possible, and both need to use dynamic pricing to respond to demand and supply, which Pham said is especially relevant to deliveries of fresh groceries.

-“There a lot of challenges that you have to worry about, from the talent perspective, technology perspective, logistics process perspective and so on,” he said.
+“There are a lot of challenges that you have to worry about, from the talent perspective, technology perspective, logistics process perspective and so on,” he said.
 “I figured a lot of things I learned at my previous company could really be applied to help, even though it’s a different domain.”

 Despite Coupang’s position as the largest e-commerce player in one of the world’s largest e-commerce markets, Pham said he thinks the company is “still in the very early days.”
 For example, there are opportunities for building out its logistics infrastructure, inventory and verticals, including its third-party marketplace, which includes warehouse and fulfillment capability for sellers.